 - PS Now vs Xbox Game Pass: which is the best game subscription service?

-- PS5 games: all the games rumored and confirmed for the PlayStation 5
+- PS5 games: all the best games to play on PS5

 Apex Legends is another contender vying for the battle royale crown.
 Developed by Respawn Entertainment and set in the Titanfall universe, Apex Legends is a squad-based battle royale shooter where teams of three go up against 57 other players to try to gather loot and be the last person (or squad) standing.